My Bonny Light Horseman: Plot

 Jacky joins the troupe "Le Petit Gamine" under the name Jacqueline Bouvier, and she is approached by her first target, one Field Marshal de Groote, nicknamed "The Goat" by the other girls.
 Jacky offers to meet him the following Tuesday evening, and then arranges for his wife to catch him "in the act".
 He arrives on the night of the sting dressed in a wolf mask, earlier having referred to her as "Little Red Riding Hood".
-After plying de Groote with Cognac laced with Paregoric and prying Napoleon's troop movements out of him, his wife arrives brandishing pistols.
+After plying de Groote with cognac laced with Pparegoric and prying Napoleon's troop movements out of him, his wife arrives brandishing pistols.
 The ensuing altercation injures de Groote, disabling him and attracting the attention of the police.

 Jardineaux proposes to next have Jacky serve as a camp follower, trailing Napoleon's men.
 Jacky, offended, decides to dress as a man, this time joining Napoleon's messengers, granting her ready access to military documents.
-She assumes the name Jacques Bouvier a West Point Cadet.
+She assumes the name Jacques Bouvier a West Point cadet.

 Upon arrival, she is given the duties of training a unit of inexperienced, untrained soldiers.
 She runs afoul of a Major Levesque but also makes friends amongst the officers and soldiers under her command.
 She and her soldiers, nicknamed the "Clod Hoppers" due to their rough, country origins meet Napoleon, presenting him with a captured Prussian flag.
 Soon afterwards, Jacky is reunited with Jean Paul and Randall Trevelyne.
 They see action in the Battle of Jena and Napoleon releases her from the Army, awarding her a Legion of Honour.
 After war, she gives Mathilde to her assistant-in-war Denis Dufour.

 Meanwhile, Jaimy is fully awaken from his concussion and tries to find what happened to Jacky after the stint at the French prison.
 They find out she was working in Paris so they set sail aboard Nancy B. Alsop.

 Jacky's days of war are over and she reports back to Paris.
 She meets Jardineaux there, where things turn fierce.
 Jardineaux tells Jacky his disappointment in her for not killing Napoleon and brands her a traitor.
 He holds her at gunpoint and has her ride with him to the docks where he would kill her.
 Once there, Jean Paul appears to reveal more of what Jardineaux had plotted for Napoleon and just as soon as Jardineaux is about to kill Jacky.
 Jean Paul impales him with Jacky's shiv (which he had taken prior to her being taken to the dock), saving Jacky.
 Before this, however, Jardineaux showed Jacky that her ship, Nancy B. Alsop was coming into dock.
 So she leaves Jean Paul at the dock to be picked up by Jaimy, Higgins and the rest of the crew, saying, "I have come home."